Quantco/diffly/docs/api/metrics.rst

    mean_relative_deviation
    quantile

+.. autodata:: DEFAULT_CHANGE_METRICS
+   :no-value:

 Data metrics
 ============

+.. currentmodule:: diffly.metrics.data

 Metrics that describe the left and right datasets individually, so you can understand how a change affects the data.
-They live in :mod:`diffly.metrics.data`.

 .. autosummary::
    :toctree: _gen/

    null_fraction_change

+.. autodata:: DEFAULT_DATA_METRICS
+   :no-value: